kshootmania/libkson/README.md

 - All unsigned numbers in KSON specification are stored as signed numbers.

 ### ksh2kson tool
 ksh2kson is a command line tool that converts KSH files to KSON files.
+Converted KSON files are saved in the same folder with the extension ".kson".

 ```bash
 $ ./ksh2kson [KSH file(s)...]